KOALAaufPILLEN/Crowdstrike-fix/README.md

 13. Type "bcdedit /deletevalue {default} safeboot" and press Enter.
 14. Restart your computer as normal and confirm if the behavior is back to normal.

+Some Users reported that fix for Error 1:
+1. Restarting the PC about 15 Times to auto rollback the version automaticly

 Feel free to add more error fixes as needed.

-1. Some users Computer could be fixed when restarting the PC about 15 Times to auto rollback the version automaticly

 ## Contributing